 - Mission Alignment.
-Communications should align with the mission, goals, and strategies of the LMRWD Comprehensive Watershed Management Plan or other communications approved by the Board of Managers. - Data Practices Policy.
+Communications should align with the mission, goals, and strategies of the LMRWD Comprehensive Watershed Management Plan, focusing on protecting and enhancing water resources within the District or other communications approved by the Board of Managers. - Data Practices Policy.
 LMRWD Representatives cannot disclose private or confidential information and must route data practices requests to the responsible authority.
 LMRWD Representatives are also bound by the LMRWD Data Practices Policy with respect to access to data in the LMRWD's Possession.
 This policy should be reviewed and complied with in full. - Respectful Workplace.
-LMRWD representatives cannot publish information that is discriminatory, harassing, threatening or sexually explicit. - Political Activity Policy.
-LMRWD representatives cannot participate in personal political activity while discharging LMRWD responsibilities.
-No LMRWD Representative may act in a manner that suggests that the LMRWD either supports or opposes a particular candidate or political issue, or endorses the personal political opinions of the LMRWD Representative.
+LMRWD Representatives cannot publish information that is discriminatory, harassing, threatening or sexually explicit. - Political Activity Policy.
+The LMRWD Board shall remain non-partisan in its communication efforts.
+LMRWD Representatives cannot participate in personal political activity while discharging LMRWD responsibilities.
+No LMRWD Representative may act in a manner that suggests that the LMRWD either supports or opposes a particular candidate or political issue or endorses the personal political opinions of the LMRWD Representative.